 After the success of last year’s inaugural Junior Scottish Open at Fortrose & Rosemarkie, the event has been extended this year to involve regional qualifying ahead of the finale in Ayrshire

 Competitors will then have the chance to watch stars such as Henrik Stenson, Adam Scott and Russell Knox in action at the Aberdeen Asset Management Scottish Open Pro-Am on Wednesday 12 July, with juniors going for free and each team receiving two adult tickets.

-Further regional events are to follow at reigning Scottish Golf Club of the Year, Muir of Ord, on Sunday 11 June, at Aboyne on Sunday 2 July and at ex-Junior Club of the Year winner, Peebles, on Tuesday 4 July.
+After the opening Dunnikier Park qualifier on 20 May, further regional events are to follow at reigning Scottish Golf Club of the Year, Muir of Ord, on Sunday 11 June, Aboyne on Sunday 2 July, and at ex-Junior Club of the Year winner, Peebles, on Tuesday 4 July.

 The leading teams from each regional qualifier will book a place in the Junior Scottish Open at Lochgreen.
 The format for the Junior Scottish Open events is four-ball better ball.

 Jackie Davidson, Acting Head of Development at Scottish Golf, said: “We look forward to the return of the Junior Scottish Open, which is a great event for young players.

 “The event is aimed at attracting juniors new to competition, creating a learning opportunity in a more relaxed environment, the opportunity to play different courses and build confidence to take part in future events.
 The adult is there to support the juniors in making the most of the experience.